-To detect subsurface scattering signals we look for their 'fingerprints' in ASCAT backscatter data as discussed in Sec.
-II; that is, we aim to detect instances where backscatter increases (rather than decreases) when the soil dries.
-We limit the analysis to areas where ASCAT is sensitive to signals from the ground surface for most of the year, i.e. cold regions, water bodies, wetlands, and tropical forest areas are disregarded.
+To detect subsurface scattering signals we look for their "fingerprints" in ASCAT backscatter data as discussed in Section II; that is, we aim to detect instances where backscatter is inversely related to soil moisture, particularly under dry conditions.
+We limit the analysis to areas where ASCAT is sensitive to signals from the ground surface for most of the year, i.e., cold regions, water bodies, wetlands, and tropical forest areas are disregarded.
 We note that this is important to reduce the number of spurious signals picked up by the methods as described below.